bctsui/weberc2-go-vs-py/README.md

 CSV files.
 There are 3 principle implementations: a Python3 implementation, a Go sequential implementation, and a Go parallelized implementation.
-All three implementations read from stdin into a 2D string list/slice (`[][]string`) before the timer is started (so as to eliminate noise from the filesystem) and the string -> int conversion commences.
+All three implementations read from stdin into a 2D string list/slice (`[][]string`) before the timer is started (so as to eliminate noise from inter-process communication) and the string -> int conversion commences.

 Included in the repository is the `csvgen` tool which generates CSV data.
 It takes 2 arguments, a column count and a row count, and it writes that data to